felixlopz/hubrise-test-task/content/apps/zelty/en/overview.md

 title: Overview
 layout: documentation
 meta:
-  title: Zelty Connection to HubRise Overview
+  title: Zelty & HubRise
-  description: Overview of Zelty and how to connect it to HubRise.
+  description: What is Zelty, which solutions you can connect it with, and how to use it with HubRise.
 gallery:
   - 002-zelty-epos-interface.png